 Toss the glace cherries in some flour to coat them then add them to the mixture

-Pour the batter into a lined 12" x 9" traybake tin and smooth it out
+Pour the batter into the tin and smooth it out

 Split the marzipan in half and knead green food colouring into one half and red food colouring into the other half.
-Dust the work surface with icing sugar and roll them out into strips, connect them by rolling the edges together
+Dust the work surface with icing sugar and roll them out into strips, connect them by slightly overlapping the edges and using a rolling pin to roll over them and seal the edges together

 Use the cherry plunger from Bake Box to cut out the cherry decorations.
 Lay them on some baking paper to set